kshaffer/musicianshipResources/Intervals.md

 The last distinction between interval types to note is *melodic* v. *harmonic* intervals.
 This distinction is simple.
 If the two pitches of a dyad sound at the same time (a two-note chord), the interval between them is a *harmonic interval*.
 If the two pitches in question are sounded back-to-back (as in a melody), the interval between them is a *melodic interval*.
 This distinction is important in voice-leading, where different intervals are preferred or forbidden in harmonic contexts than in melodic contexts.
 The difference is also important for listening, as hearing melodic and harmonic intervals of the same quality requires different techniques.

+# Consonance and dissonance #

+Intervals are categorized as *consonant* or *dissonant* based on their sound (how stable, sweet, or harsh they sound), how easy they are to sing, and how they best function in a passage (beginning, middle, end; between certain other intervals; etc.).
+Different standards apply to melody and harmony.
+The following categories will be essential for your work in strict voice-leading, and they will be a helpful guide for free composition and arranging work, as well.

+## Melodic consonance and dissonance ##

+The following *melodic* intervals are *consonant*, and can be used in strict voice-leading both for successive pitches and as boundaries of stepwise progressions in a single direction:

+- All perfect intervals (P4, P5, P8)
+- All diatonic steps (M2, m2)
+- Major and minor thirds
+- Major and minor sixths

+All other *melodic* intervals are *dissonant*, and must be avoided for successive pitches and as boundaries of stepwise progressions in a single direction, including:

+- All augmented and diminished intervals (including those that are enharmonically equivalent to consonant intervals, such as A2 and A1)
+- All sevenths

+## Harmonic consonance and dissonance ##

+The following *harmonic* intervals are *imperfect consonances*, and can be used relatively freely in strict voice-leading (except for beginnings and endings):

+- Major and minor thirds
+- Major and minor sixths

+The following *harmonic* intervals are *perfect consonances*, and must be used with care in limited circumstances in strict voice-leading:

+- All perfect intervals (P1, P4, P5, P8)

+All other *harmonic* intervals are *dissonant*, and must be employed in very specific ways in strict voice-leading, including:

+- All diatonic steps (M2, m2)
+- All augmented and diminished intervals (including those that are enharmonically equivalent to consonant intervals, such as A2 and A1)
+- All sevenths

 [c4e4]: Graphics/intervals/C4E4.png
 [thirds]: Graphics/intervals/thirds.png
 [compound]: Graphics/intervals/compound.png